 Amara holds both a Bachelor's degree and a PhD in Microbiology from London Metropolitan University.
-Outside of work, Amara engages in science communication and outreach activities including editing a microbiology focused newsletter and attending public engagement events.
+Outside of work, Amara engages in science communication and outreach activities.
+She also edits a microbiology focused newsletter and co-founded a network of applied microbiologists to support research collaborations and mentor the next generation of scientists.

 As someone who accessed HE as a non-traditional student and has also experienced the truly transformational opportunities education has to offer, I am keen to develop a learning environment that engages, supports and builds confidence in our student community.